Our Experience Shipping Our RV (+ Tips for Hiring an RV Transport Company)

 When I started reading Better Business Bureau reviews on the companies I found on Google, I realized that many of the companies whose websites were on the first page of Google were not actually RV transport services, but were “middleman” services.
 They were marking up RV transport services and then outsourcing the actual work to contractors.

-The friendly sales people who I talked to on the phone had no relationship to the person who would actually end up hauling my RV, and no control over the level of service I would receive.
+The friendly salespeople who I talked to had no relationship with the person who would actually end up hauling my RV.
+They had no control over the level of service I would receive.

 I decided that instead of paying extra to have one of those companies hire an RV hauler for me, I would rather find and hire one myself.

-That was in 2017, and hopefully things have changed since then.
+That was in 2017, and things have changed since then.

 I would still recommend doing a Google search for RV shipping companies to see if you can find one that has its own team of licensed drivers in your area.

-I later found RVdelivery.com which is focused on just delivering RVs.
-I don’t have any personal experience with them, but their website indicates that their company is the one actually doing the deliveries and that they are taking responsibility for their customers’ satisfaction.
+RVdelivery.com is one notable company focused on just delivering RVs.
+Their website indicates that their company is doing the deliveries and they are taking responsibility for their customers’ satisfaction.

-I would suggest that if you choose to hire an RV transport service directly, you ask them if they can provide a few references or at least read some online reviews.
+Before you hire anyone, ask them if they can provide a few references or reviews.

 Preparing to move our fifth wheel RV for the first time.